shaoweilin/shaoweilin.github.io/_posts/2020-10-07-motivic-relative-information.md

 ---
 layout: post
-title: Motivic relative entropy
+title: Motivic relative information
 ---

-So far, our definition of relative entropy studies the divergence between real-valued measures.
-In this post, we will explore motivic measures which take values more generally in some ring $$R$$, and have some fun applying motivic relative entropy to zeta functions.
+So far, our definition of relative information studies the divergence between real-valued measures.
+In this post, we will explore motivic measures which take values more generally in some ring $$R$$, and have some fun applying motivic relative information to zeta functions.

 This post is a continuation from our [series](https://shaoweilin.github.io/motivic-information-path-integrals-and-spiking-networks/) on spiking networks, path integrals and motivic information.